M01010100/CS_522_Networks/Midterm/README.md

 <!-- filepath: c:\Users\matth\Classes\CS_522_Networks\Midterm\README.md -->
 # Terminal-Based Chat Relay System

-A simple bidirectional chat application using TCP sockets in C. This allows real-time text communication between a server and multiple clients.
+A bidirectional chat application using TCP sockets in C. This allows real-time text communication between a server and multiple clients in a chat room style - messages from any client are broadcast to all other connected clients.

 ## Features

-- **Bidirectional Communication**: Both server and client can send and receive messages simultaneously
+- **Chat Room Broadcast**: Messages from any client are broadcast to all other connected clients
-- **Multiple Clients**: Server uses fork() to handle multiple client connections concurrently
+- **Multiple Concurrent Clients**: Server uses `select()` to handle up to 10 simultaneous client connections
 - **User Identification**: Clients provide a username/identifier when connecting
 - **Message Encryption**: XOR-based encryption for secure message transmission
 - **Timestamps**: Each received message is displayed with a timestamp showing when it was received
+- **Join/Leave Notifications**: All users are notified when someone joins or leaves the chat
 - **Simple Terminal Interface**: Type messages directly in the terminal
 - **Connection Management**: Graceful handling of disconnections and quit commands
 - **Cross-platform Scripts**: PowerShell and batch file support for easy compilation and execution